Office of the Associate Dean of Students

 The Office of Student Conduct administers the Student Code of Conduct, Policies and Guidelines that govern all students enrolled at the University of Nevada.

-Student Persistance Research guides all quantitative and qualitative learning outcomes analysis for the Division of Student Services, including program evaluation and assessment of student learning outcomes.
+Student Persistence Research guides all quantitative and qualitative learning outcomes analysis for the Division of Student Services, including program evaluation and assessment of student learning outcomes.

 The Career Studio strengthens every student's four-year graduation plan by providing tools for students to craft their four-year plan designed to empower students to become competitive for today's knowledge economy.